eth-educators/ethstaker-guides/alerting.md

 # Guide on how to do alerting on low resources with Prometheus and Healthchecks.io

 If you are already using Prometheus with Node Exporter to monitor your system, it might be interesting to add Alertmanager and some rules in there to receive alerts when your machine is low on resources (low available disk space, low available RAM, high CPU usage, etc) so you can inspect and correct an issue before it's too late.
-A common issue for which alerting if very useful and that many validators is likely to face is low remaining disk space because of the clients' databases growth and the need to do some pruning to control that growth.
+A common issue for which alerting is very useful and that many validators are likely to face is low remaining disk space because of the clients' databases growth and the need to do some pruning to control that growth.

 This guide will show you step by step how to do alerting.
-It will assume you are using a modern linux distrubition with systemd (like Ubuntu 20.04).
+It will assume you are using a modern linux distribution with systemd (like Ubuntu 20.04).
 It will also use Healthchecks.io as a easy way to integrate with different messaging services (Email, SMS, Discord, Slack, Signal, Telegram, etc).
 I'm not sponsored nor affiliated with Healthchecks.io, but I like what they are doing.

 ## Setup an account and a check on Healthchecks.io

 Create a free account on https://healthchecks.io/ .
-Reused the initial *My First Check* check or add a new check.
+Reuse the initial *My First Check* check or add a new check.
 Name it "Low Resources".
 Change the schedule to:

 * Period: 1 week
 * Grace Time: 15 minutes

 Adjust the notification methods for that check.
-By default it will only send notification to the email address you used to create your account.
+By default it will only send notifications to the email address you used to create your account.
 You can add more messaging services by clicking on the *Integrations* element in the main menu at the top.

 Go back to your check and copy the ping url somewhere so you can easily reuse it later.
 It should look like `https://hc-ping.com/<long string of random letters and numbers separated by dashes>` .